JakeGWater/vpifg.com/source/guides/resolve-lut-colorspace-transform.rst

 .. guide:lesson::

-    Generate a LUT from BlackmagicDesignFilmGen1 to sRGB or Linear sRGB.
+    Generate a LUT from Blackmagic's Custom Color Space to sRGB or Linear sRGB.

 .. note::

     The general concept described in this article can be applied to any camera.
-    We like including reference implementations, since we have a BMPCC4K.
+    We include the reference implementations using a BMPCC4K.

     If you would like to include another camera, please consider adding a guide!

-The camera should be setup such that:
+The [BMPCC4K]_ records Blackmagic Raw files in a custom wide-gamut color space.
+By default, the camera's HDMI video feed will use the same color space as its internal recording.
+Our camera uses [BlackmagicDesignFilmGen1]_.

+.. sidebar:: Color Space as Language

+    Imagine our camera speaks French, but Unreal expects English.
+    Somewhere, we need a translator.
+    In this example, the camera will translate to English before speaking to Unreal.

+Unfortunately Unreal does not know anything about this color space, meaning the footage will look incorrect.
+It will either be too dark, or washed out.

+OCIO is a tool used by Unreal to convert between color spaces, but it also doesn't know the BlackmagicDesignFilmGen1 color space.
+What we should do is tell the camera to send a color space that Unreal recognizes.
+In this case, sRGB Linear.

+.. rubric:: Our Objective

 #.
-A maximum-quality [Raw]_ file is saved to your camera's removable media cards, such as an SDCard, USB-C hard drive, or CFAST card.
+A 4K :term:`Raw` file is saved to your camera's removable media cards, such as an SDCard, USB-C hard drive, or CFAST card.
+   The Raw file will use a wide-gamut color space, and preserve as much image data as possible.
 #.
-A lower-quality (but the best you can make it) clean feed is sent to the Decklink for use with Unreal's [Composure]_ tool.
+A 1080p clean feed is sent to the Decklink via HDMI/SDI for use with Unreal's Composure tool.
+   The HDMI feed uses the sRGB linear color space, which matches Unreal.

 Diagraming the physical components and color spaces, we get: